arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 06/28/2021 04:30 (UTC)`.
+The last change was detected on `Tuesday 06/29/2021 01:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code